transcom/mymove-docs/docs/backend/guides/how-to/create-a-custom-linter.md

 	testString string
 }

+// TestHandler Test y is in struct and raise error if it is. type TestExampleStructWithY struct { // want "Please remove y.Something from the struct if not in allowed places.
+See pkg/example_linter/example_linter.go for valid placements."
+	Y         *y.Something
+	testString string
+}

 // Test X is a parameter in a function func TestFuncWithPopConnection(x *x.Something) {}
 ```

+The testdata will then be passed into the `Run` as a parameter as noted above in the sample linter test: `analysistest.Run(t, testdata, LinterAnalyzer, "example_linter_tests/...")`

+### Testing the linter across files

+To run your linter across files run this command in your terminal:
+`go run ./cmd/example-linter/main.go -- ./...`

+The `-- ./...` flag tells the linter to run against __all__ files.

+To run the linter tests only:
+`go test ./pkg/example-linter/... -v`

 ## Running the linter in pre-commit
 Depending on the function of your linter, you may want to add it to precommit.
 You will do this by adding a new definition to precommit: